-Most medical doctors (MDs) deliver only at hospitals.
-Some hospitals also allow registered nurses with advanced training (certified nurse-midwives) to deliver there under a doctor's supervision.
-Many hospitals offer special birthing rooms.
-These rooms are comfortable and homey.
-They have large beds, wooden furniture such as rocking chairs, and pictures on the walls.
+Most medical doctors deliver only at hospitals.
+Some hospitals also allow certified nurse-midwives (CNMs) to deliver babies.
+Many hospitals offer special birthing rooms that are comfortable and homey.

 Different hospitals have different rules about who can be in the room during the birth.
-Most hospitals allow the woman to have visitors during her labor.
+Most hospitals allow visitors during labor.
 But during the actual birth, the hospital may limit who can be in the room.
-These rules are to avoid overcrowding and the risk of infection.
+These rules are to avoid overcrowding and reduce the risk of infection.

 A birthing center is usually staffed by certified nurse-midwives.
-They can call in a doctor or send you or your baby to a nearby hospital if there are problems or complications.
-Birthing centers are less formal and less institutional than hospitals.
-You may be allowed to have several people, including other children and family members, with you during the birth.
+They can call in a doctor or send you or your baby to a hospital if there are problems.

-A home birth also has advantages.
-You may feel more comfortable staying in a familiar place during childbirth.
-And you can choose who you want in the room with you.
+A home birth has advantages.
+You may feel more comfortable staying in your own home during labor.
+And you can choose who you want with you when you deliver.

 Current as of: February 23, 2022